What Is The Difference Between Bachelor of Arts and Bachelor of Science?

 You may also want to evaluate all the schools you want to apply to or have gotten into before making a decision.

-It’s a good idea to research a school’s reputation through a site like College Board® or Niche to determine how hard it is to get into, who the alumni are, what kinds of opportunities their graduates have pursued, and the strength of their programs.
+It’s a good idea to research a school’s reputation through a site like College Board® to determine how hard it is to get into, who the alumni are, what kinds of opportunities their graduates have pursued, and the strength of their programs.

 Of course, it’s critical to investigate the location, enrollment size, and cost of attendance as well.
 You may find it helpful to create a shortlist of potential colleges/bachelor’s programs and then rank what’s most important to you.